Yves is wearing a Black turtleneck and smiling, sitting in a restaurant with paintings and books behind her.with a

 If you haven’t already, check out the homepage to learn more about why I do what I do.
 For more details on what I do and what I’ve done, keep reading.

 I write nonfiction and fiction.
 I write for magazines, podcasts, and videos.
-I pitched and edited dozens of articles during my time as an editor at HowStuffWorks.
+I’ve written podcast episodes for Wondery’s American History Tellers and Black History, For Real.
 I worked at iHeartMedia as a podcast researcher and developer, host, producer, and executive producer.
-I’ve published articles, essays, and stories in publications like Art in America, Wildsam, Burnaway, The Bitter Southerner, Lapham’s Quarterly, HowStuffWorks, and Paper Darts.
+I was the creator and co-host of On Theme, a podcast about Black storytelling.
 Besides On Theme, I’ve hosted or co-hosted three podcasts: This Day in History Class, Unpopular, and Afropunk Solution Sessions.
 I’ve produced and executive produced many others, including season one of Hulu’s Your Attention Please and Jill Scott Presents: J.ill the Podcast.
 I’ve made appearances on several podcasts, including regular guest spots on the feminist podcast Stuff Mom Never Told You in a long-running series about women’s “firsts” in history.
 I’ve hosted, moderated, and been a panelist at live podcast events for Afropunk, Podfest, and Atlanta Design Festival.
+I’ve published articles, essays, and stories in publications like Art in America, Wildsam, Burnaway, The Bitter Southerner, Lapham’s Quarterly, HowStuffWorks, and Paper Darts.
+I pitched and edited dozens of articles during my time as an editor at HowStuffWorks.
+I love talking and writing about the South, Blackness, yoga, healing, history, art, and critical thought.

 I love my work, and I love that being a whole, happy person makes my work and life better.